 As a part of the legal process, individual application to the Constitutional Court of Republic of Turkey has been made by the Bank was not concluded positively.
-On the other hand the legal process is continued within the framework of the ongoing lawsuits and other available legal options.
+On the other hand, the legal process is still ongoing within the framework of the ongoing lawsuits and other available legal options.

-Group management allocated free provision within conservatism principle, for possible changes that may arise in the economy and market conditions, amounting to TL 2,730,000, of which TL 980,000 provided in prior years and TL 1,750,000 recognised as expense in current period.
+Group management allocated free provision within conservatism principle, for possible changes that may arise in the economy and market conditions, amounting to TL 3,930,000 of which TL 2,730,000 provided in prior years and TL 1,200,000 was provided in the current period.